vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 **Aug 15, 2023 – Sep, 11, 2023**

-This is a stability-focused release.
-We will focus on fixing bugs, improving stability, and improving workflows and CI/CD pipelines.
-We will also create missing documentation and generate new video tutorials that feature the current version of **VMware Secrets Manager**.
+This was a stability-focused release.
+We focused on fixing bugs, improving stability, and improving workflows and CI/CD pipelines.
+We also created missing documentation and generated new video tutorials that feature the current version of **VMware Secrets Manager**.

 [Check out the release notes](/docs/changelog/) to learn more about what has